In November 2014 the Department of Education reinforced the need:

 The Rule of Law

 Within school, children are actively encouraged to make choices and decisions, knowing that they are in a safe and supportive environment.
-Children are taught to understand their personal freedoms and how to use these rights to best effect to ensure they make choices in a safe manner (through Online safety and PSHE lessons).
+Children are taught to understand their personal freedoms and how to use these rights to best effect to ensure they make choices in a safe manner (through Online safety and PD lessons).
 Through challenges in the classroom, participation in extra-curricular clubs and other opportunities to be on various school committees, pupils are given the freedom to make choices.

 Tolerance of Those of Different Faiths and Beliefs

 We are a diverse school and actively promote it through our celebrations of different faiths and cultures.
-Religious Education/PSHE lessons and assemblies reinforce messages of tolerance and respect for others.
+Religious Education/PD lessons and assemblies reinforce messages of tolerance and respect for others.
 The children visit places of worship that are important to different faiths.
 Children learn about the beliefs and practices of people of the following world faiths; Christianity, Judaism, Sikhism, Hinduism, Buddhism and Islam whilst at Marlborough.

 At Marlborough we actively challenge children, staff or parents expressing opinions contrary to fundamental British Values, including those expressing ‘extremist’ views.